lammps/lammps/doc/src/fix_deform.rst

 pressures in different dimensions using the :ref:`couple <deform_couple>` option.

-The *pressure/mean* style is changes a dimension in order to maintain a constant mean pressure defined as the trace of the pressure tensor.
+The *pressure/mean* style changes a dimension's box length to maintain a constant mean pressure defined as the trace of the pressure tensor.
 This option is therefore very similar to the *pressure* style with identical arguments except the current and target pressures refer to the mean trace of the pressure tensor.
-The same options also apply except for the :ref:`couple <deform_couple>` option.
+All options for the *pressure* style also apply to the *pressure/mean* style except for the :ref:`couple <deform_couple>` option.

 ----------